obyteorg/new-obyteorg/docroot/user/pages/01.home/_showcase/hero.md

 class: new-hero
 title: The future is <br/> <b>decentralized</b>
 subTitle: Be there with Obyte
-description: "Obyte is a neutral space for storing and moving value.
+description: "Obyte is an independent, neutral, unstoppable, state-free, anarchic space.
 It has no owners, like the air around us.
 It is decentralized, free of domination, free of censorship, and accessible to all."
 mainQuote:
     author: John Perry Barlow